TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 Of course, I had to build a car charging dashboard which shows me the relevant data from Octopus and the Hypervolt Charger.
 Note the big "Refresh" button which shows how long it's been since the underlying data was refreshed.
 Pressing it triggers a manual refresh.

-* PICTURE of dashboard showing dispatches
+{% include candid-image.html src="/assets/images/home-assistant/completed-dispatches.png" alt="Car charging dashboard showing completed dispatches" %}

 I wish this was a more common pattern in Home Assistant.
 Previously, I wasn't sure whether a state was actually staying at the same value for a long time, or whether something had got stuck behind the scenes.